wrp/smtx/README.rst

 Introduction
 ============

-smtx is the Simple Modal Terminal Multiplexer
+smtx -- Simple Modal Terminal Multiplexer

+smtx is designed for simplicity in the implementation and ease of use in a limited environment (eg, on a small physical device).

 Quickstart
 ==========

 smtx is a window manager.
 When first started, smtx creates a single window with a pty running the program specified in SHELL.
-Entering the `MOD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
-Transition back to `keypress` mode by pressing `RETURN` or `MOD`.
-Pressing `RETURN` transitions mode without sending a key to the underlying pty, while pressing `MOD` transitions and sends the keystroke.
-To quit, use `qq` from command mode.
+The window that is created will fill the physical screen, and the underlying pty that it is viewing will have a width at least as much as that specified at startup (default is 80).
+The width of the underlying pty can be changed at any time at runtime.
+The `CMD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
+Transition back to `keypress` mode by pressing `RETURN` or `CMD`.
+Pressing `RETURN` transitions mode without sending a key to the underlying pty, while pressing `CMD` transitions and sends the keystroke.
+To scroll a window horizontally, use the `scrollh` command (by default bound to `<` and `>`).

 Windows
 =======

-New windows are created in `command` mode with `c` and closed with `xx`.
+New windows are created in `command` mode with `create`, which is by default bound to the keystrokes `c` and `C`.
+New windows will split the currently focused window
-To switch among the windows use `j`, `k`, and `1`, `2`, etc.
+To switch among the windows use `j`, `k`, `l`, and `h`.

 Usage
 =====